FireMario211/Prism-Menu/README.md

 - Add "No Camera Movement" (basically removes all 2.2 camera stuff and only aims the camera at the player)
 - Add menu scale for the cocos ui
 - Add "Custom Object Bypass" (basically allows you to store more than 1000 objects in custom object)
-- Add "Show Hitboxes" (Basically enables hitbox even if not in practice mode)
-- Add "Show Hitbox on Death" & "Hitbox Trail"
 - (Possibly?)
 Fix FPS Bypass, or add "Show FPS" for Android users.
 (The func exists, just not visible to the end user lol)
 - Allow for resizing the menu with a minimum size and maximum size (Only imgui)
 - Add animated background support (Custom theme only unless I add a theme that supports it)